 If your son or daughter has been diagnosed with a type of sarcoma – a tumor in connective tissue like muscles or bones – there are many questions: Will my child make a full recovery?
 What are the immediate and long-term side effects of treatment?

 Most parents don’t consider whether their child will face a second cancer later in life.

-However, a link between sarcomas and Li-Fraumeni syndrome, a rare condition that raises a person’s risk of developing one or more cancers to as high as 85 percent, has led genetic specialists at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) to recommend that all child sarcoma patients be offered genetic counseling for Li-Fraumeni syndrome.
+However, a link between sarcomas and Li-Fraumeni syndrome, a rare condition that raises a person’s risk of developing one or more cancers to as high as 85 percent, has led genetic specialists at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center to recommend that all child sarcoma patients be offered genetic counseling for Li-Fraumeni syndrome.
 Read more